 What To Pack on Safari to Africa -Gorilla Trekking Packing List

 After months of planning for your African safari, here comes a time of deciding what to pack for your safari.
-Things to pack for an African safari are somewhat different from those you park for the other trips you take.Travelling along dusty roads in a pop-up roof safari vehicle means that you’ll get dirtier than you expected.
+Things to pack for an African safari are somewhat different from those you park for the other trips you take.Traveling along dusty roads in a pop-up roof safari vehicle means that you’ll get dirtier than you expected.
 And because temperatures in Africa vary a lot throughout the day, also your itinerary involves different activities such as game drives, hikes, boat rides,and flights in bush planes among others.

 Therefore you will need to know what exactly to pack and the weight of your baggage.Below are the things to pack for your African Safari.